TheZalli/roller_repl/README.md

     * Will use Clap
     * Currently always prints debug representations of the tokens and the AST unless those prints are commented
 * Control structures and a solution for sequential code execution (code blocks? semicolon operator? just use lists?)
+    * Loops
 * Builtin functions
     * `print`, `println`, `read` and `readln`
-        * Could input reading operations exploit the lexer?
+        * Could input reading operations exploit the lexer tokens?
     * String operations
     * Collection operations
 * Piecewise and assignment operations